nalzok/ecnu-cem-faq/README.md

   + Be specific.
 No gossiping.

-## Meta FAQ
+## Meta Q&A

 + Q: Why is this project in English?
-+ A: This project is actually in Chinese; only its README is in English.
++ A: ~~Well, I'm just too lazy to write a Chinese version.~~ This project is actually in Chinese; only its README is in English.
 I believe writing project descriptions in English is an unspoken rule of Github, and I see no special reasons to break it in this case.
-It is possible to have a Chinese version someday, though.
+It is still possible that we'll have a Chinese version someday, though.

-So this is going to be a big project, and every bit counts.
-Your contribution is greatly appreciated by us, no matter how little it is.
+Any advice or contribution would be appreciated!

   [join]: https://github.com/join